apache/incubator-datalab/USER_GUIDE.md

 - Clicking on cross icon <img src="doc/filter_cross_icon.png" alt="cross" width="20"> near to blue activate filter button - all filters are cleared
 - Clicking  in each column in the "Filter image" pop-up

-You can share the image (only in "Active" status) with all users in the project or terminate it if you are image creator.
+You can share the image (only in "Active" status) with selected users/groups in the project or terminate it if you are an image creator.
 Creator is the user who has created the image.
 To share or terminate image click on the gear icon <img src="doc/gear_icon.png" alt="gear" width="20"> in the "Actions" menu for a needed image and hit "Terminate" or "Share" button appropriately.

 <p align="center">